t-eckert/luka/log/Luka00.md

 ![The default web app created when vue create app is run.
 Text in the header reads "Welcome to Your Vue.js + TypeScript App".](./images/ImageOfDefaultGeneratedVueAppWithTypeScript.png)

 Now that I look at it.
 I feel silly that there is a `src` directory within my `src` directory.
-Maybe I shouldn't I don't know.
+Maybe I shouldn't.
+I don't know.
 Things will probably move around before we're done.

 ## Azure Bound